Grab a copy of this printable St. Patrick's Day Scavenger Hunt list and challenge your kids to find their 'pot o' gold'!

 If they're taking photos - videotape that one ;)

-And if you do the hunt ON St. Patrick's Day, remind your kids to wear green or they may get pinched!
+If you do the hunt ON St. Patrick's Day, remind your kids to wear green or they may get pinched!

 Grab your copy of the St. Patrick's Day Scavenger Hunt here!